-For more than 14 years, Keith has been a personal trainer in the fitness industry.
+For more than 16 years, Keith has been a personal trainer in the fitness industry.
 He provides post-therapy training in a physical therapy setting helping individuals and athletes gain strength, lose weight and improve their lifestyles through healthy habit changes.
 Keith focuses on achieving results through research-based programs and techniques.
-He is the fitness director at Body Solutions in Naperville and Bolingbrook, Ill.